guideguide/grid-notation/SPEC.md

 ### Multiples and fills

-Arbitrary, wildcard, and variable commands can accept a final modifier that will duplicate that command the number of times specified.
+Explicit, wildcard, and variable commands can accept a final modifier that will duplicate that command the number of times specified.
 These are most helpful when used with variables, as it is possible to specify both commands and guide together.
 Multiples and fills can be specified on non-guide commands, but since the result of the multiplied command is not visible, their usefulness is rare.

 #### Multiple